Anne Boleyn

 In February or March 1526, Henry VIII began his pursuit of Anne.
 She resisted his attempts to seduce her, refusing to become his mistress, as her sister Mary had previously been.
 Henry focused on annulling his marriage to Catherine, so he would be free to marry Anne.
 After Wolsey failed to obtain an annulment from Pope Clement VII, it became clear the marriage would not be annulled by the Catholic Church.
 As a result, Henry and his advisers, such as Thomas Cromwell, began breaking the Church's power in England and closing the monasteries.
 Henry and Anne formally married on 25 January 1533, after a secret wedding on 14 November 1532.
 On 23 May 1533, the newly appointed Archbishop of Canterbury Thomas Cranmer declared Henry and Catherine's marriage null and void.
 Five days later, he declared Henry and Anne's marriage valid.
-Clement excommunicated Henry and Cranmer.
+Pope Clement excommunicated Henry and Cranmer.
 As a result of the marriage and excommunications, the first break between the Church of England and the Catholic Church took place, and the King took control of the Church of England.
 Anne was crowned queen on 1 June 1533.
 On 7 September, she gave birth to the future Queen Elizabeth I. Henry was disappointed to have a daughter, but hoped a son would follow and professed to love Elizabeth.
 Anne subsequently had three miscarriages and by March 1536, Henry was courting Jane Seymour.

 Henry had Anne investigated for high treason in April 1536.
-On 2 May, she was arrested and sent to the Tower of London, where she was tried before a jury, including Henry Percy, her former betrothed, and her uncle Thomas Howard, 3rd Duke of Norfolk.
-She was convicted on 15 May and beheaded four days later.
-Historians view the charges, which included adultery, incest with her brother George, and plotting to kill the King, as unconvincing.
+On 2 May 1536, she was arrested and sent to the Tower of London, where she was put on trial before a jury, including Henry Percy, her former betrothed, and her uncle Thomas Howard, 3rd Duke of Norfolk.
+She was convicted on 15 May 1536 and beheaded four days later.
+Most historians dispute the charges, which included adultery, incest with her brother George, and plotting to kill the King.